Course Catalog - Science

 OnRamps Chemistry #3332

 Students will be dual enrolled in UT CH 301 lecture course and UT CH104M lab course as well as the high school course AP Chemistry.
-UT’s Principles of Chemistry I course includes a review of the fundamental particles of matter as the basis for the periodic table and stoichiometry, relates the phases of matter to intermolecular forces, bonding and the structures of molecules, and the thermodynamics of these changes.
-The course begins with a review of descriptive chemistry of matter in the natural world as well as compositional and reaction stoichiometry of chemical compounds.
+UT’s Principles of Chemistry I course addresses the nature of matter, energy, chemical reactions, and chemical thermodynamics.
+Students will learn about descriptive chemistry of matter in the natural world, as well as compositional and reaction stoichiometry of chemical compounds.
+Lab skills and analytical skills will be practiced.
+This course includes technology-based investigations, problem solving, peer instruction and assessments.
 Students earn high school credit for AP Chemistry and may earn 4 semester hours UT credit.
 (3 for lecture and 1 for lab).

 PR: (for OnRamps Chemistry): Algebra I